 Gimbal Swing Frame Technology

-Unlike rigid swing frames, our gimbal frame distributes weight between the four cables more effectively than a rigid frame to ensure balanced load sharing throughout the aircraft.
+Unlike rigid swing frames, Onboard's gimbal frame design evenly distributes weight between the four cables to ensure balanced load sharing throughout the aircraft.

 Our swing frames include a gimbal connecting piece near where the hook attaches and the spherical rods end on the sides.
 As the swing moves from side to side under the helicopter, the four cables all describe their own arcs.
 This can be observed by moving the Onboard Systems gimbaled swing frame side to side under the helicopter and watching the gimbaled joint and the parallelism of the frame tubes.
 The frame flexes to accommodate the paths of the cable ends, reducing the stresses to both the airframe and the swing frame.